 The Uniform Code of Military Justice (UCMJ) confers rights to uniformed service members, including:

-The right to be present and the right to counsel during the any Article 32 pretrial investigation
+- The right to be present and the right to counsel during any Article 32 pretrial investigation

 The Real Cost of a Court Martial

-Facing a court martial means you are facing a potential loss of reputation, pay, your freedom, and lifetime service benefits.
+Facing a court-martial means you are facing a potential loss of reputation, pay, your freedom, and lifetime service benefits.
 You need a military defense attorney with experience both in the military and the military justice system.
-Williams Stone Carpenter Buczek, PC has a statewide reputation in Virginia among U.S. service men and women for providing aggressive, effective legal reputation that is focused on one thing: saving your future.
+Williams Stone Carpenter Buczek, PC has a statewide reputation in Virginia among U.S. servicemen and women for providing an aggressive, effective legal reputation that is focused on one thing: saving your future.

 Get the Right Attorney on Your Side

-We have office locations in both Stafford & Fredericksburg.
+We have office locations in Northern Virginia.
 Our law firm represents members of the U.S. Armed Forces and military contractors involved in military justice cases and investigations at installations throughout the United States.
-The right Virginia court martial defense attorney can save your career.
+The right Virginia court-martial defense attorney can save your career.
 Contact our office for a consultation and learn how we can help protect your rights.

 If you’re in trouble with the military, don’t leave your future to chance.
 Contact WSCB Attorneys today.